 Artisan Instruments Tongue Drum 10 notes F Japanese

-The Artisan Instruments tongue drums are a percussion instrument that is incredibly easy to play and makes beautiful music even when played by a beginner.
+The Artisan Instruments tongue drum is a percussion instrument that is incredibly easy to play and makes beautiful music even when played by a beginner.
 You will be delighted by the ethereal sound and resonance!
 It is very exciting for a person who has never played an instrument before to be able to immediately make beautiful music playing a tongue drum.